Catilinarian conspiracy: Causes and formation

 Bowls containing food distributed in electoral canvasses.
 The bowl to the right was commissioned by Lucius Cassius Longinus and distributed in support of Catiline's consular candidacy in 63 BC.
 The bowl on the left was distributed by Marcus Porcius Cato in a coeval campaign for the plebeian tribunate.

 Catiline had stood for the consulship three times by 63 BC and was rejected every time by the voters.
 Only after his defeat at the consular comitia in 63 – for consular terms starting in 62 BC – did Catiline start planning a coup to seize by force the consulship which had been denied to him.
 He enlisted into his circle a number of disreputable senators: Publius Cornelius Lentulus Sura, a former consul ejected from the senate for immorality in 70 BC; Gaius Cornelius Cethegus, a Sertorian sympathiser with few prospects for promotion; Publius Autronius Paetus, a winning consular candidate in the elections of 66 BC who had his victory annulled and senate seat stripped after conviction on bribery charges; and two other senators expelled for immorality and corruption.
 Other malcontents who had expected but had been denied advancement joined the conspiracy, such as Lucius Cassius Longinus, who had been praetor in 66 and defeated in consular elections in 63 BC, Lucius Calpurnius Bestia, and two Sullae.

-Non-senatorial men also filled the ranks.
-The classicist Erich Gruen describes these men as "mixed", adding, "single-minded purpose cannot readily be ascribed" to them.
+Non-senatorial men filled the ranks.
+The classicist Erich Gruen describes these men as "mixed", adding that "single-minded purpose cannot readily be ascribed" to them.
 Some were frustrated candidates for municipal elections, some may have been motivated by debts, some sought profit in the chaos, and others were members of declining aristocratic families like Catiline.
 What allowed them to raise a meaningful threat to the state was their mobilisation of men displaced by Sulla's civil war.
 Joining those dispossessed in the Sullan proscriptions were landed Sullan veterans who expected monetary rewards and had fallen into debt after poor harvests.